camponogaraviera/aws/interview_prep/README.md

 ---

-# 4) Which AWS services should be used for general-purpose, long-running compute that exceed AWS Lambda's 15-minute timeout (e.g., video processing, ML training and inference)?
+# 4) Which AWS services should be used for general-purpose, long-running compute that exceed AWS Lambda's 15-minute timeout (e.g., video processing, ML training, and inference)?

 **Answer**: